 This extends to international operations, so itâ€™s a great choice for larger companies.
-With so much activity to supervise, it can be difficult to spot opportunities for optimization.
+With so much activity to supervise, it can be difficult to spot chances for optimization.
 Fortunately, this inventory system uses sophisticated BI tools to guide you towards bigger, better decisions.

 Rapid Response from Kinaxis provides cloud-based supply chain, sales and operations planning all in one expandable system.
 This software has been designed with discrete manufacturers and inconsistent supply chain networks in mind.

-So if you work within a volatile or unpredictable industry with rapidly shifting levels of demand, this might be the right solution.
+So if you work within a volatile industry with rapidly shifting levels of demand, this might be the right solution.
 For instance, automotive, life sciences and A&D companies are big supporters of Kinaxis software.